algofaktura/easy_dc/README.md

 ### ps...
 Please note: the hamiltonian cycle produced by this algorithm is the base form, without a high mutation rate.
 The polished versions available have no nonturns and all their edges are distributed evenly across the three axes.
-The other algorithms I spoke of earlier accomplish that task.
+The other algorithms I spoke of earlier accomplish this task.

 ## Installation
 You can install the package by running: